Ready to transform your health? Rather than trying to count the tons of probiotics in your pickle, why not just drink down your daily requirement?

-Milk kefir isn’t a particularly strong flavour but, if the taste isn’t for you, fear not!
+Milk kefir isn’t a particularly strong flavor but, if the taste isn’t for you, fear not!
 You can make any kind of smoothies with kefir.
 Add some fruit or go the green route and you’ll have a taste shake in no time.
-It’s a great alternative to milks and is easier to digest than non-fermented goat’s milk.
+It’s a great alternative to milk and is easier to digest than non-fermented goat’s milk.

 Probiotic Drinks: Apple Cider Vinegar

 A true staple of a healthy diet, the Babylonians were using this miracle tonic way back in 5000 BC and apple cider vinegar has hardly wavered in popularity since then.
 Loaded with potassium, magnesium, calcium, iron, fluorine, and vitamins A, B1, B2, B6, C, and E, it’s no wonder it’s considered “liquid gold.”

 But the best thing about apple cider vinegar is the Mother – the swirling bits of probiotic enzymes it contains.
 Keep in mind that not all apple cider vinegar has Mother and opt for the kind that does.
 Bragg’s is the best choice.
 Add some to a dash of oil and dip a nice crusty bread in it for the perfect starter.

 Like regular cow’s milk, buttermilk is an excellent source of calcium.
 Just one cup of buttermilk provides almost 30% of your daily calcium requirements.
 Another major perk to buttermilk is that it’ll give you a good dose of probiotics too!

 It’s important to remember that probiotics can’t deal with the heat though.
 Once you add buttermilk to pancakes or biscuits, it loses its superpowers.
 If you want to get all the nutritional benefits, drink it cold and uncooked.